Sheng Shicai

-Sheng Shicai (盛世才; 3 December 1895 – 13 July 1970) was a Chinese warlord who ruled Xinjiang from 1933 to 1944.
-Sheng's rise to power started with a coup d'état in 1933 when he was appointed the duban or Military Governor of Xinjiang.
-His rule over Xinjiang is marked by close cooperation with the Soviet Union, allowing the Soviets trade monopoly and exploitation of resources, which effectively made Xinjiang a Soviet puppet state.
+Sheng Shicai (盛世才; 3 December 1895 – 13 July 1970) was a Chinese warlord who ruled the province of Xinjiang from 1933 to 1944.
+Sheng's rise to power started with a coup d'état in 1933 when he was appointed the duban (Military Governor) of Xinjiang.
 The Soviet era ended in 1942, when Sheng approached the Nationalist Chinese government, but still retained much power over the province.
-He was dismissed from post in 1944 and named Minister of Agriculture and Forestry.
-Growing animosity against him led the government to dismiss him again and appoint to a military post.
-At the end of the Chinese Civil War, Sheng fled mainland China to Taiwan with the rest of Kuomintang.
+In 1944, he was dismissed from this post and instead was named Minister of Agriculture and Forestry.
+Growing animosity against him led the government to dismiss him again and appoint him to a military post.
+At the end of the Chinese Civil War, Sheng fled mainland China to Taiwan with the rest of the Kuomintang.

 Sheng Shicai was a Manchurian-born Han Chinese, educated in Tokyo, Japan, where he studied political economy and later attended the Imperial Japanese Army Academy.
 Having become a Marxist in his youth, Sheng participated in the anti-imperialist May Fourth Movement in 1919.
 He participated in the Northern Expedition, a military campaign of the Kuomintang against the Beiyang government.

 In 1929, he was called into service of the Governor of Xinjiang, Jin Shuren, where he served as Chief of Staff of the Frontier Military and Chief Instructor at the Provincial Military College.
 With the Kumul Rebellion ongoing, Jin was overthrown in a coup on 12 April 1933 and Sheng was appointed duban or Military Governor of Xinjiang.
 Since then, he led a power struggle against his rivals, of whom Ma Zhongying and Zhang Peiyuan were most notable.
 The first to be removed were the coup leaders and by them appointed Civil Governor Liu Wenlong by September 1933.
 Ma and Zhang were defeated militarily by June 1934 with help from the Soviet Union, whom Sheng invited to intervene, subordinating himself to the Soviets in return.
 He was dubbed the "King of Xinjiang" during his rule.